-- Parents/carers must supply information about medication that needs to be administered in the school. - Parents/carers should let the school know of any changes to the prescription. - Medical information will be given to all staff at the start of the academic year and updated as necessary. - The school will ensure that information is transferred to any receiving school and brought to the attention of the appropriate member of staff. - Staffroom Notice Board will contain updated information as necessary and staff attention drawn to it. - Accident details are presented to Governors by the Head Teacher. - Trish Cleary has responsibility for recording all accidents on our system. - All illnesses/minor injuries are in the first instance sent to Reception - Reception records the illnesses/minor injuries - They are monitored and assessed by first aiders. - The incidents are entered on to the system for accuracy of records. - The Head teacher ensures that records are kept of any first-aid treatment given by first aiders and appointed persons.
-There is a coding system for incidents that take place outside of a lesson i.e. break/lunch time to give location.
-These are analysed by a member of SLT responsible for Pastoral/Inclusion.

-- LA forms are used for calling of ambulance and any incident referred to the hospital.
-Again the information is amended on the system. - LA Accident reporting forms HSA1 and HSA2 are used as appropriate. - First Aid Box Checklist used monthly for compliant assurance
+- Parents/carers must supply information about medication that needs to be administered in the school. - Parents/carers should let the school know of any changes to the prescription. - Medical information will be shared with all staff at the start of the academic year and updated as necessary. - The school will ensure that information is transferred to any receiving school and brought to the attention of the appropriate member of staff.

+- Staffroom Notice Board will contain updated information as necessary and staff attention drawn to it. - Accident details are presented to Governors by the Head Teacher. - First Aiders have responsibility for recording all accidents on our system. - All illnesses/minor injuries are in the first instance sent to the medical room or pastoral team. - All illnesses/ minor injuries are recorded by the First Aider via class charts notes.
+The record should be readily accessible, and details recorded should include: - date, time and place of incident - name of injured or ill person - details of the injury or illness - details of what first aid was given - what happened immediately after the incident (for example, went home, went back to class, went to hospital) - > name and signature of first aider or person dealing with the incident - They are monitored and assessed by first aiders. - The incidents are entered on to the system for accuracy of records. - The Head teacher ensures that records are kept of any first-aid treatment given by first aiders and appointed persons.
+All accidents requiring First Aid are recorded on class charts notes and the pastoral team are informed. - Serious accidents are reported in RIDOR book and the site manager is notified. - First Aid Box Checklist used monthly for compliant assurance

 Appendix A

-RISK ASSESSMENT REFERENCE NUMBER: 26 TITLE OF TASK / ACTIVITY: First Aid Risk Assessment
+RISK ASSESSME TITLE OF TASK / - nent

-DIRECTORATE: St Gregorys Catholic High School DATE OF ASSESSMENT: October 2016 DEPARTMENT: Site Management REVIEW DATE: October 2017 LOCATION: Whole School VERSION NUMBER: 1 NAME OF ASSESSOR: I Baracskai SIGNATURE:
+DIRECTORATE: St DIRECTORATE: St Gregorys Catholic High School DATE OF ASSESSMENT: October 2016

+DEPARTMENT: Site e Manage ement REVIEW DATE : October 2017 Borough Council

+LOCATION: Whole School VERSION NUM IBER: 1

+NAME OF ASSESS OR: I Bar acskai SIGNATURE:

-POSITION OF ASSESSOR: Site Manager Reviewed: October 2016
+POSITION OF ASSI ESSOR: Site Manager Review red: October 2016

-LIKELIHOOD (L) L Q DIOK DATING COORT (DD) SEVERITY (S) 1.
-RAR 2.
-UNLIKELY 3.
-POSSIBL 4.
-VERY 5.
-Lx S = RISK RATING SCORE (RR) E UNLIKELY E LIKELY ALMOST CERTAIN LOW (L) NO FURTHER ACTION REQUIRED 1 NO INJURY 1 2 3 4 5 1-8 NO FORTILITY OF TOTAL CONTES 2 FIRST AID 2 4 6 8 10 MEDIUM (M) FURTHER CONTROL MEASURES REQUIRED 3 3 DAY INJURY 3 6 9 12 15 9-15 AND IMPLEMENTED BEFORE PROCEEDING.
-4 MAJOR INJURY 4 8 12 16 20 HIGH (H) 16-25 DO NOT PROCEED 5 FATALITY 5 10 15 20 25 10-25
+IKELIHOOD (L)

+SEVERITY (S) 1.
+2. 3.
+4. 5.
+Lx S = RISK RATING SCC CORE (RR)

+RAR E UNLIKELY POSSIBL E VERY LIKELY ALMOST CERTAIN LOW (L) NO FURTHER ACTION R

+IF E

+1 NO INJURY 1 2 3 4 5 1-8

+1 NO INJURY 2 FIRST AID 1 2 2 4 3 6 4 8 5 10 1-8 MEDIUM (M) FURTHER CONTROL ME

+1 2 3 - ASURES REQUIRED

+2 FIRST AID 4 6 8 10 MEDIUM (M) FURTHER CONTROL ME ASURES REQUIRED

-HAZARD POTENTIAL HARM PERSONS AT RISK EXISTING CONTROL RISK RATING L/M FURTHER ACTION NEW RISK RATING RESIDU AL ПАСАКО STAF F OTHER MEASURES LXS = RR /H REQUIRE D RE Lx S = RR RISK L / M / H Lack of suitable first aid provision A persons health deteriorating due to a delay in receiving first aid treatment.
-Worst case scenario may be a fatality (For all hazards listed below) x X School health and safety statement Number of 1st aid trained staff allowing quick access to a first aid emergency RA's in place for all activities taking place which consider first aid 1 5 5 L
+HAZARD POTENTIAL PERSONS AT RISK EXISTING CONTROL RISK RATING L/M FURTHER ACTION R/ W RISK Ating RESIDU AL HAZARD HARM STAF F OTHER MEASURES L) RF < S ₹ = /H REQUIRE D L x RR S = RISK L / M / H Lack of suitable first aid provision A persons health deteriorating due to a delay in receiving first aid treatment.
+Worst case scenario may be a fatality (For all hazards listed below) X X School health and safety statement Number of 1st aid trained staff allowing quick access to a first aid emergency RA's in place for all activities taking place which consider first aid 1 5 5 L